Bar Rescue season 8

-The eighth season of the American reality series Bar Rescue premiered on May 2, 2021 and ended on June 11, 2023 on Paramount Network.
-Like other seasons prior, season eight was also split into multiple parts.
+The eighth season of the American reality series Bar Rescue premiered on May 2, 2021, and ended on June 11, 2023, on Paramount Network.
+Like other seasons prior, season 8 was also split into multiple parts.
 Season 8 is also the longest season of Bar Rescue to date, having been on the air for two years.

 The majority of the bars during the first half of the season were filmed in Las Vegas, Nevada.
 The theme of the eighth season was to save an industry in a city affected by the COVID-19 pandemic.
-The pandemic also meant that filming, recon, training, and stress tests were altered according to local guidelines.
-The show then later returned with episodes of bars throughout the United States in its traditional format on March 20, 2022.
+The pandemic also meant that filming, recon, training and stress tests, were altered according to local guidelines.
+The show later returned with episodes of bars throughout the United States, in its traditional format on March 20, 2022.